LoomRobotics/LEGOSwarm/README.md

 # LEGOSwarm
-LEGOSwarm is an autonomous robotic assembly system powered by [WeaveOS](Weave.md) that employs a [Foreman](Foreman.md) and [Workers](Worker.md) to assemble complete LEGO kits.
+LEGOSwarm is an autonomous robotic assembly system called [WeaveOS](Weave.md) that employs a [Foreman](Foreman.md) and [Workers](Worker.md) to assemble complete LEGO kits purely from visual input of the LEGO isntruction booklet.
 Developed by Loom Robotics.
-Return here periodically for updates as we add to the repo.

 # Youtube Channel